Online Donor Registry (Ontario)

-The Ontario Online Donor Registry is a website where Ontario residents, age 16 and older, can register their consent to be an organ and tissue donor.
+The Ontario Online Donor Registry is a website where Ontario residents, aged 16 and older, can register their consent to be an organ and tissue donor.
 This registry was created to help ease questions and ambiguities with organ donor wishes.
 The virtual registry also increases Ontario donations with increased accessibility.
 The registration process can be done through beadonor.ca.
 Online donor registries have also become popular in the United States, where one can register through Donate Life America; Malaysia, registering through their National Transplant Registry; and Saudi Arabia, registering through the Saudi Center for Organ Transplantation.

 History

 In 2000, the Ontario government created the Trillium Gift of Life Network for the role of organizing Ontario’s organ and tissue registry.
 The purpose of creating the Trillium Gift of Life Network was to increase organ and tissue donation across Ontario and improve the process of registering.
 The Trillium Gift of Life Network also is in place to support health care professionals in implementing decisions surrounding organ and tissue donation.

 An online organ donation registry through the Trillium Gift of Life Network became available June 14, 2011 known as Be a Donor.
 The registry was created to save lives and decrease transplant wait times.
 Other initiatives to promote this registry include to raise awareness and information, which permits Ontarians to make decisions about organ and tissue donation.
 Providing awareness about the online organ donation registry will make organ donation convenient and help to create a system for individuals who may be interested in this decision but unaware of how to register.
 Once an individual is registered on the Be a Donor site, their decision is recorded in the Ministry of Health and Long-Term Care database.

 The increased awareness created by Be a Donor in Ontario caused the online registry to crash on June 15, 2011 due to the numerous responses and over-subscriptions of Ontarians who wanted to sign up to be donors.